wsaqaf/sljournalism/hyperledger/Readme.md

 ## Steps for installation for a first time (clean instance) on Ubuntu 18.04:

-1) Login to your shell account on your Droplet and create a new account (e.g., *demo*) with sudo rights if you have not already done so.
+### 1) Login to your shell account

+SSH into your Droplet and create a new account (e.g., *demo*) with sudo rights if you have not already done so.
 We also assume that the root account's username is *ubuntu* (since that is the default when creating a droplet or instance).
 You have to replace <public ip> with the public ip of your server:

   >     ssh ubuntu@<public ip>